Sim4n6/plasoWiki/Python-3-Guide.md

 ## Python 3 Guide

-At the moment plaso is not Python 3 compatible.
-This page contains information about which Python language features to use to help plaso to stay Python 2.7 compatible and become Python 3 compatible.
+plaso is Python 3 compatible, but not all of its dependencies are.

+This page contains information about which Python language features to use to help plaso to stay Python 2.7 compatible and stay Python 3.4 and later compatible.

 ### Python

 See: https://docs.python.org/3/howto/pyporting.html

 * exception.message no longer accessible